hapax/hapax.github.io/assets/chandra.md

 donut, and use this to model degeneracy pressure in stellar cores.
 We find the Chandraskhar limit by balancing degeneracy pressure against gravity.
 As a bonus, we can determine the relation between white dwarf mass and radius.

+*Prerequisites.* The prerequisites are modest.
+We'll use basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
+Mathematically, in addition to high school algebra and geometry, we assume a little familiarity with vectors.

 ## 2. Fermi gas<a id="sec-2" name="sec-2"></a>